tardis-sn/tardis/docs/bugs.rst

 Reporting Bugs
 **************

 Despite our best efforts TARDIS contains bugs.
-Now we want to make sure that fixing these is quick and painless for users and developers.
+We want to make sure that fixing these is quick and painless for users and developers.

 When reporting bugs please use the mailing list